greeve/gluten-free-recipes/bin/gluten_free_missionary.md

 5. Mix the dry and wet together slightly in the bread pan.
 6. Turn on the bread machine and bake on the basic setting.
 (My machine takes 3 hours and 5 minutes.)
 7. When the bread has finished cooking leave the bread in the bread pan for 15 mins and then turn out and let it cool.

 \newpage

+## The Most Like Wheat Rolls Rolls

+### Ingredients

+- 2 3/4 cups (11 1/2 oz.) very good quality gluten-free flour blend
+- 1 1/2 tsp. xanthan gum
+- 2 tsp.
+SAF instant yeast
+- 1/4 cup sugar
+- 1 tsp. salt
+- 1 cup warm water (105-110°)
+- 2 Tbsp. butter (or substitute)
+- 1 egg (preferably room temp)
+- 1 tsp. cider vinegar

+### Instructions

+1. In the mixing bowl of your electric mixer, mix together flour, xanthan gum, instant yeast, sugar, and salt.
+2. With mixer running on low speed, add in the hot water (be sure to test temperature with thermometer, melted butter (or substitute), egg, and cider vinegar.
+3. Mix on medium speed 3 minutes.
+4. Spray 8" or 9" round cake pan or pie plate with cooking spray.
+Using a 2" scoop or 1/3 cup measuring cup, scoop dough into 9 mounds in the pan.
+I place one mound in middle, then scoop 8 mounds of dough side by side all the way around the pan.
+5. Dip your fingertips into warm water and use to smooth out the tops of the rolls, continuing to wet fingers as needed.
+6. Cover with a dry towel and let rise in a warm place 45 minutes to 1 hour.
+7. During the last few minutes that the rolls are rising, preheat oven to 375°.
+8. Bake in 375° oven for 20-25 minutes.
+Tops should be golden brown and if you measure temperature of dough, it should measure 200°.
+9. Brush rolls with additional 1/2-1 Tablespoon of melted butter.

+\newpage